eslint/eslint/docs/src/integrate/nodejs-api.md

 ## Linter

 The `Linter` object does the actual evaluation of the JavaScript code.
 It doesn't do any filesystem operations, it simply parses and reports on the code.
-In particular, the `Linter` object does not process configuration objects or files.
+In particular, the `Linter` object does not process configuration files.
 Unless you are working in the browser, you probably want to use the [ESLint class](#eslint-class) instead.

 The `Linter` is a constructor, and you can create a new instance by passing in the options you want to use.
 The available options are: